AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 - "Summarize the CSV file named sample.csv."
 - "How many rows are in sample.parquet?"

-Claude will detect the appropriate tool, call your server, and respond with the results—powered by the very Python code you wrote.
+Claude will detect the appropriate tool, call your server, and respond with the results - powered by the very Python code you wrote.

 ### Troubleshooting Tips
 If things don’t work right away, here are a few things to check: